Keywords

 Gastrobronchial fistula is an unseen post-sleeve gastrectomy complication.
 This poses both diagnostic and therapeutic challenges.
 It is insidious and can go unnoticed for several years, as was the case in our patient.
 We report a similar case that posed difficulties in its diagnosis and treatment.
 We aimed to shed light on its mechanisms to present a clear diagnosis and treatment plan.

 Here, we report the case of a 36 year old woman with no relevant medical history.
 She had a BMI of 42 kg/m2 and required sleeve gastrectomy in 2015 in another surgical department.
 She denied smoking or drug use.
 The postoperative course was fraught with a gastric fistula, on 13th postoperative day (POD).
-This complication was successfully managed with double-pig stenting for 8 weeks.
+This complication was successfully managed with double-pigtail stenting for 8 weeks.

 One year after the index surgery in 2016, she underwent cholecystectomy for de novo cholecystolithiasis.
 On the 6th POD, purulent left subphrenic collection was diagnosed after she experienced left upper quadrant pain and fever.
 Percutaneous drainage was warranted with a good response.